 Some program applications require the submission of an academic recommendation, either from an academic advisor, TA, or professor.
 Your recommender should know you well enough to be able to address your academic strengths and potential.
 Be proactive about asking for a recommendation early in the application process to allow the recommender time to fill out the online form.

 Steps to Apply

-You will have one to two weeks to decide whether or not you will commit to your study abroad program.
+You will have two weeks to decide whether or not you will commit to your study abroad program.
 If you cancel your participation after committing to your program, you will be held responsible for a withdrawal fee.
-Review our withdrawal policy on the Billing & Withdrawals page.
+Review our withdrawal policy on the Policies & Program Withdrawals page.